jonher16/FlexDrone/README.md

 - serverTello.js ---> HTTP Socket.IO server the frontend Tello module connects to.
 - server.js --->
-  - HTTPS Socket.IO server the frontend ASDK module connnects to.
+  - HTTPS Socket.IO server the frontend ASDK module connects to.
   - HTTP Socket.IO server the UX SDK module connects to.

 Firstly both server files were merged into one, but due to the fact that the tello module is a test module (and has no commercial interest) it was decided to put it apart.